 USDA Grocery Budget - National Average of Food Prices

 The USDA puts out a table of average food costs every month.
-Here’s a summary of the full report for the month of December 2019.
+Here's a summary of the full report for the month of December 2019 (adjusted for inflation up to 2022).

 *The adult age category of 19-50 is used for all values in the table.
 For other age groups, see the full USDA report.